danetaylor3/danetaylor3/README.md

-I'm Dane, a designer and engineer based in SF.
-I like to make beautiful software that solves technically challenging problems.
+I'm Dane, a designer and engineer, I like to solve problems with beautiful software

 Feel free to get in touch at https://www.linkedin.com/in/dane--taylor/